maartenzam/interactive-publication/src/pages/chart-anatomy.md

-Visualisations come in many forms and tastes.
-But many visualisations share a lot of common building blocks.
-Laying them out using the topics discussed earlier in this module can help the design of your visualisation.
+Visualisations come in many forms and tastes, but many visualisations share a lot of common building blocks.
+Laying them out properly can help the design of your visualisation.

 For this, we need a good understanding of the buildings blocks, or the anatomy, of a data visualisation.
 Consider the line chart below.